What is the distance between top and bottom kitchen cabinets?

 First off, let’s talk about height.
 The standard cabinet height is usually around 30 inches for base cabinets and 36 inches for wall cabinets.
 But here’s the kicker: your personal height matters!
 If you’re on the taller side, you might want to consider raising those wall cabinets a bit higher.
 It’s like adjusting the seat in your car; you want to be comfortable and in control.

-READ How to trim kitchen cabinets?
+READ How do you antique kitchen cabinets?

 Now, spacing is just as crucial.
 You don’t want to feel like you’re playing a game of Tetris every time you reach for a spice jar.
 Ideally, there should be about 18 inches between the countertop and the bottom of the wall cabinets.
 This gives you enough room to work without feeling cramped.
 Think of it as the sweet spot—too little space, and you’re bumping your head; too much, and you’re stretching like a gymnast just to grab that olive oil.